d3athwarrior/libraryservice/README.md

    1. ser can view list of books in the library
 2. User can borrow a book from the library
 3. User can borrow a copy of a book from the library
+4. User can return books to the library
+5. User can login

 #### Future Scope